Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a

 Wix is a great option if you’re looking for an affordable and flexible ecommerce platform.
-It’s famous for it’s drag-and-drop interface with complete design freedom to create anything you can imagine.
+It’s famous for its drag-and-drop interface, one that provides some excellent freedom of design.

-With Wix, you also get access to more than 500+ prebuilt website templates and plenty of customization options.
-Or you can create pages from scratch with complete design control.
+With Wix, you also get access to more than 500 website templates that are ready to go out of the box while also featuring plenty of customization options.

 Furthermore, they have a robust mobile app so you can make changes and manage your store from anywhere in the world.

-Wix also includes a wide variety of marketing features, like emails, Facebook ads, and social media posts right from your account dashboard.
+Wix also includes a wide variety of marketing features, like email accounts and posting Facebook ads and social media posts right from your account dashboard.
 You can even sell directly via social media.

 Their ecommerce plans include powerful features, like: